Bobby Labonte: 2001–2005

-Labonte's next top-ten was another ninth place finish at Rockingham.
-After winning at Atlanta and a third place finish at the postponed New Hampshire 300, he finished sixth in the final points standings.
+Labonte's next top-ten was another ninth-place finish at Rockingham.
+After winning at Atlanta and a third-place finish at the postponed New Hampshire 300, he finished sixth in the final points standings.

 During 2001, Labonte won the IROC XXV title, becoming the thirteenth consecutive NASCAR driver to win the IROC championship.

 In 2002, Labonte only had one win, which was at Martinsville in the spring.
-He also drove a 9/11 Tribute car in 2002 with the phrase "Let's Roll" on the hood.
+He also drove a 9/11 Tribute car in 2002 with the phrase "Let's roll" on the hood.
 It was his first career short-track win at Martinsville.
 He went on to finish sixteenth in the final points standings and failed to finish in the Top 10 for the first time since 1996, while his teammate Stewart went on to win the championship.

 In 2003, Labonte rebounded and finished eighth in the standings after winning two races (Atlanta and Homestead [leading only the final lap]).
 Also, Labonte went on a tear during the spring with three straight second-place finishes.

 In 2004, Labonte did not win a race for the first time since 1994 (ten years later) and finished twelfth in the points standings.

 2005 saw much of the same.
-Labonte fell out of the top-twenty in points, and only had four top-fives, one of which was a dramatic second at Lowe's Motor Speedway in the Coca-Cola 600.
+Labonte fell out of the top-twenty in points, and only had four top-fives, one of which was a dramatic second at Charlotte Motor Speedway in the Coca-Cola 600.
 He also went on to race some Truck Series events, which included a win at Martinsville.
 His win there made him join an elite group of drivers that have won in all three divisions at one track.
 In fact, with his win, he became the first driver to do so.

 He also ran the 24 Hours of Daytona road race, sharing a car with his brother Terry, Jan Magnussen and Bryan Herta.
 After the disappointing 2005 season, Labonte asked and was granted to be released from Joe Gibbs Racing, having spent the last eleven seasons there.
 Labonte joined Petty Enterprises to drive the famous No. 43.

 2006–2008

-Bobby Labonte brings his car in after a crash during the 2007 Ford 300 at the Homestead-Miami Speedway.
+Bobby Labonte brings his car in after a crash during the 2007 Ford 300 at the Homestead.

 In his inaugural season in the famous No. 43 car, Labonte collected three top-fives and eight top-tens.
 His top-fives included an impressive run at Martinsville, where he finished third after being in contention for the win much of the day.
 He ended up finishing 21st in the points standings, three spots better than he did two years before.